-Story by CPT Dino DE LA HOYA on 11/01/2018MLADENOVAC, Serbia U.S. Army Reserve Soldiers from the 7th Mission Support Command participated in SRBIJA 2018, Oct.
+Story by CPT Dino DE LA HOYA on 11/01/2018MLADENOVAC, Serbia U.S. Army Reserve Soldiers from the 7th Mission Support Command participated in Srbija (the Serbian name for Serbia) 2018, Oct.
 8-11, in and around Mladenovac, Serbia.

 The 361st Civil Affairs Brigade's 773rd Civil Support Team and the Medical Support Unit-Europe participated with more than 2,000 combined personnel from Serbia, NATO, and partner nations throughout the duration of the exercise.
 The exercise aimed to foster interoperability for preparedness towards any international disaster response necessary in the future.

 The 18th annual consequence-management field exercise was led by NATO's Euro-Atlantic Disaster Response Coordination Centre.
 Srbija 2018 was jointly organized by the EADRCC and the Serbian Ministry of the Interior.
 The EADRCC is NATO's principal civil emergency response mechanism in the Euro-Atlantic area.
 The organization helps coordinate requests and offers of assistance in the event of natural or man-made disasters.